Triumph

 Sibling · Security & Protection

 Guardian broadcasts its Combat League exclusively on Triumph platforms—the most-watched entertainment in the Sprawl.
 Triumph's news networks amplify crime statistics that drive Guardian subscriptions.
-Victor and Cassius understand each other perfectly: fear sells security, and violence sells attention.
-A symbiosis built on human anxiety.
+Fear sells security, and violence sells attention.

 Wholesome